Vehrik/FarOut/Characters/3-Traits.md

 At Level 1, you may optionally exchange 1 Slant in order to gain 10 EXO Points.
 You may make this exchange up to 3 times during Character creation.

-These points may be exchanged for anything from to fangs, to AI-designed martial arts, to acid breath, to wrist mounted laser cannons.
+EXO may be exchanged for anything from to fangs, to AI-designed martial arts, to acid breath, to wrist mounted laser cannons.

-Whatever your Trait gives you, it represents a change to your character's appearance that is either mechanical or biological that warrants the effect it grants you.
+Whatever your Trait is, it represents a change to your character's appearance that is either mechanical or biological that warrants the effect it grants you.
 If your character suddenly able to reach out and touch someone 30ft away, for example, it means something along the lines of your character is able to shoot web, it has a tentacle arm, or it has a shoulder mounted harpoon.
 Whatever it is, the GM must sign off on it.

 Your Trait is bound by its Properties and Aesthetics.
 The Properties inform the Aesthetics which inform the Narrative.
 In other words, Traits won't be able to